0xf104a/MeowMeow/README.md

 The best way to debug the program is just to do as following:
 ```
 cd src/
-erlc *.erl && erl && rm -rf ./*.beam # This will rebuild everything from scratch, so there would be no problems with cached files
+erlc *.erl && erl; rm -rf ./*.beam # This will rebuild everything from scratch, so there would be no problems with cached files
 ```
 Before using this approach don't forget to create configuration files:
 ```